liferay/liferay-apps-content-targeting/README.markdown

 # Liferay WCM Plugins

-The liferay-wmc-plugins repository is part of the Liferay Portal project.
+The liferay-wcm-plugins repository is part of the Liferay Portal project.
 [Liferay Portal]
 (http://www.liferay.com/community/liferay-projects/liferay-portal) is an
 open source enterprise web platform for building business solutions that deliver